 What we did have was product market fit, timing, and clarity around what we wanted out of our business.

 I didn’t think of a problem to solve and then create the business.
 As we explored business ideas, some would come up that were great ideas and maybe would even build a credible business, but they weren’t ideas that would get us the results that we wanted and what we set out to accomplish.

-I knew that I had a goal of building a business, growing it, and selling it to a strategic buyer in under 10 years.
+I knew that I had a goal of building a business, scaling and growing, and selling the company to a strategic buyer in under 10 years.

 There is a huge difference between starting a small-town bakery versus building a commercial wholesale bakery that’s going to supply all of the restaurants in Los Angeles with baked goods versus innovating an industry disruptor like Postmates.